danrector/math-problem/README.md

 This is a function that logs the multiples of 3 and 5 below 1000, then adds their sum together.

-To run, just clone and run:
+To use, just clone and run:
 ````
 $ npm install
 $ node mathProblems.js.